Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Biter biting off and eating part of Brienne's face!

-Almost any scene focusing on Gregor Clegane or the Brave Companions.
+Almost any scene focusing on Gregor Clegane or the Brave Companions (those that aren't Dead Baby Comedy in the latter case).

 Maggy the Frog's prophecies.
 Cersei's one is already terrible, but what she say to little Melara is far worse: Worms will have your maidenhead.
 Your death is here tonight, little one.
 Can you smell her breath?
 She is very close.